jcovington16/homework-1/README.md

 # Homework 1

+## Install/Setup

+You will need to install NodeJS (it comes with NPM) in order to run this homework on your computer.
+You can do that by downloading directly from [here](https://nodejs.org/en/download/prebuilt-installer/current).
+You can do it that way, or you can use a node version manager like [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
+Our recommendation is that you use `nvm`.
+Once you have node installed, open a terminal and navigate to this directory.

+Commands for running:
+- `npm install` to install dependencies
+- `npm start` runs `index.js`
+- `npm test` runs tests in `main.test.js`

+## Homework 1

 Write a function that:
 - retrieves the colors from the COLORS endpoint (use [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch))
 - filters the returned colors by: